kutinden/buyingacar/README.md

+# Likarog guide: how to buy a car online (with optional trade-in)

 I have recently bought a new car and would like to share the details about the process that may help other people to get the best deal.